Quantum entanglement and Bell inequality violation at colliders: Qubits: baryons, top quarks, leptons and photons

 The procedure for computing the polarization density matrix for this process at the LHC follows the same steps as for the top quarks analyzed in Section~\ref{sec:qubits:top}, except for the main production mechanism.
 The dominant process in this case is the Drell-Yan production in which the quarks go into the $s$-channel either via a photon or a $Z$-boson which, in turn, decay into the $\tau$-lepton pair.
 The corresponding tree-level relevant Feynman diagrams for the $\tau$-pair production are shown in Fig.\ref{fig:taus_cont}.

 In addition to the Drell-Yan mechanism production, in this case we also have the process in which the $\tau$ leptons originate from the resonant Higgs boson decay channel.
-We discuss the possible role of quantum entanglement in both of the processes, leaving the second mechanism to Section~\ref{sec:qubit:higgs-tau}, which is devoted to the qubits systems arising from the Higgs boson decay.
+Here we focus on the Drell-yan production and leave resonant Higgs to Section~\ref{sec:qubit:higgs-tau}, which is devoted to the qubits systems arising from the Higgs boson decay.

 The production process of $\tau$-lepton pairs via Drell-Yan mechanism in the SM receives contributions from the diagrams mediated by the $s$-channel photon, the $Z$-boson and their interference.
 These contributions provide an ideal laboratory for studying quantum entanglement among the qubits pairs of $\tau$-lepton pairs.
 Due to the fact that the fewer the contributions, the larger the entanglement (as mixing among quantum states suppresses quantum correlations), we expect this to be larger at low-energies (where the photon diagram dominates) or around the $Z$-boson pole (where the $Z$-boson diagram dominates).
 At low energies, the cross section is dominated by the photon term which produces entangled $\tau$-lepton pairs, while at high-energies all terms contribute and entanglement is suppressed.
 Around the $Z$-boson pole the cross section is dominated by the corresponding term with maximal entanglement.